Hunting for an EMC-like effect for antiquarks: Acknowledgments

 \section{Acknowledgments}

 We thank L. Frankfurt for useful discussions during the preparation of the manuscript.
-Special thanks go to the members of the SeaQuest collaboration, especially to D. Geesaman and A. S.Tadepalli, for very useful comments and questions.
+Special thanks go to the members of the E906/Sea Quest collaboration, especially to D. Geesaman and A.S.
+Tadepalli, for very useful comments and questions.
 M.S.’s research was supported by the US Department of Energy Office of Science, Office of Nuclear Physics under Award No. DE--FG02--93ER40771.